-Contribute to actionable and practical guidance on how to best formulate, evaluate, and deliver integrated water resources projects.
+A multi-sector contribution to practical guidance on formulating, evaluating, and delivering integrated water resources projects.
+Review the Summit.

 Current practice in benefit-cost analysis (BCA) is ‘tuned’ for evaluating the economic (dollar value) of costs and benefits produced by traditional, ‘hard’ infrastructure projects.
 However, the science and practice of quantifying the economic, environmental, and social benefits and costs of nature-based solutions has grown dramatically in recent years.
 If these advancements were implemented, they could provide a more complete assessment of how nature-based solutions can add value as a part of infrastructure systems.